garbagetown/guideline/source_en/Overview/ApplicationLayering.rst

     * - | (5)
       - | Bean definitions related to Spring Security
     * - | (6)
-      - | Define the key-values to be used for screen display (internationalization).
+      - | Define the messages and other contents to be used for screen display (internationalization).
     * - | (7)
       - | Store View(jsp) files.